 Once Manu was washing his hands in a river.
 A little fish swam into his hands and asked him to save its life.
 Manu put the fish in a jar, but it soon outgrew the jar.
 He then moved it to a larger water body, but the fish outgrew that, too.
 No matter where Manu put the fish, it kept growing bigger and bigger.

 The fish then revealed itself to be Lord Vishnu as a Matsya Avatara.
 The first avatar of Vishnu told Manu that a great flood was coming that would destroy all life on Earth.
 He helped Manu to save all the plants and animals he could find.

 2. Kurma Avatar

-Kurma is the half tortoise half-man form of Vishnu.
-During the churning of the ocean, he balances Mt.
-Mandara on his shell to assist the gods and the demons in the churning process.
+Kurma is the second avatar of Vishnu in a half tortoise half-man form.
+During the churning of the ocean (Samudra Manthan), he balances Mount Mandara on his shell to assist the gods and the asuras in the churning process.

 3. Varaha Avatar

 Varaha is the half-man and half-boar avatar of Vishnu.
 Hiranyaksh Kidnaps Bhudevi (the personification of the earth) and Submerges her in the cosmic ocean.
 Varaha fights the Hiranyaksha for 1000 years, kills him, and saves Bhudevi.

 In his third avatar, Lord Vishnu restores Bhudevi back to the surface from a submerged state using his tusks.
 Varaha restored life on the earth as Vishnu is the sustainer of the universe.